-With these short term rentals, hosts can rent out their properties, whether it be an apartment, house or even a yurt, all while adding their own personal touches and structures.
+With these short-term rentals, hosts can rent out their properties, whether it be an apartment, house or even a yurt, all while adding their own personal touches and structures.
 With all of the freedom to make it your own, non-traditional investors are flocking to these assets.
-And, since the IRS does allow investors to hold real estate in their IRAs, Airbnbs continue to grow as the next great alternative investment for self-directed IRA holders, too.
+And, since the Internal Revenue Service (IRS) does allow investors to hold real estate in their IRAs, Airbnbs continue to grow as the next great alternative investment for self-directed IRA holders, too.

-Of course by now, many know that it’s possible to hold real estate in an IRA, but it’s important to understand the rules surrounding assets in your SDIRA.
-Because your IRA holds this assets, it is the one who will need to receive the benefit – all of the benefits.
+One of the most important rules with holding any alternative investments in your IRA has to do with who is receiving the benefit.
+Specifically, since your IRA holds the asset, it is the one who will need to receive the benefit – all of the benefits.
 So, what does that mean for you?
 Rules are put in place that say you, a disqualified person, cannot benefit from the investment.
-These rules also apply to any disqualified person to your IRA, including your spouse, your lineal ascendants and descendants, and any companies these people own, control, or manage.
+These rules also apply to any disqualified person to your IRA, including your spouse, your lineal ascendants and descendants, their spouses, and any companies these people own, control, manage or are highly compensated by.

 What this means is that you could not go live in the property personally, nor would you be allowed to go and vacation at the property your IRA owned.
 On top of this, you would not be allowed to rent it out to any disqualified person or hire those persons to work on or manage the property, either.
 The IRS has made it very clear that if you plan to hold an Airbnb or short-term rental in your self-directed IRA, it needs to strictly be for investment purposes only.